Teel: Late game-time reveal, ACC Network telecast inconvenient for UVA, Hokies fans

 As we’ve often discussed, Comcast, the largest cable provider in Virginia and the United States, does not offer the ACC Network, which is a joint project between the conference and ESPN, the latter owned by Disney.
 Since Comcast had a contract in place to carry Disney’s portfolio of channels prior to the ACC Network’s start, the conference and ESPN knew a carriage deal was unlikely for the 2019 and ’20 football seasons.

 Comcast is known for difficult negotiations, and just last month dropped MSG Networks, the television home of the New York Knicks and the region’s three NHL franchises.
-Still, the ACC, ESPN and Disney were hopeful for an agreement this fall, when the Disney-Comcast deal expired.
+Still, the ACC, ESPN and Disney hoped for an agreement this fall, when the Disney-Comcast deal expired.

 That hope was evident at the conference’s preseason football gathering in July.
 That’s where new ACC commissioner Jim Phillips announced that the ACC Network would televise two high-profile October games — Boston College at Clemson, and Notre Dame at Virginia Tech.